Beyond the Surface: Enhancing LLM-as-a-Judge Alignment with Human via Internal Representations: Experiments

-\paragraph{The Effectiveness and Scalability of LAGER} \mname with tuning consistently outperforms all non-training baselines across diverse LLM backbones on all three benchmarks.
+\paragraph{The Effectiveness and Scalability of LAGER.} \mname with tuning consistently outperforms all non-training baselines across diverse LLM backbones on all three benchmarks.
 This highlights the importance of leveraging internal logits and output distributions for accurate scoring.
 Although Mistral-Small-24B-Instruct and Qwen2.5-14B-Instruct underperform GPT-4o-mini on Vscore, they achieve comparable results when using \mname.
 GPTScore performs poorly due to its reliance on generation probabilities, which overlook the semantic and logical quality.
 Due to its focus on error detection, the fine-tuned TIGERscore-7B shows relatively limited performance.
-Compared to the fine-tuned Prometheus2-7B, \mname also enables InternLM3-8B-Instruct and LLaMA3.1-8B-Instruct(results shown in Table~\ref{table:additional results}), two models of comparable size, to surpass it even though they initially have weaker performance on Vscore.
+Compared to the fine-tuned Prometheus2-7B, \mname also enables InternLM3-8B-Instruct and LLaMA3.1-8B-Instruct, two models of comparable size, to surpass it even though they initially have weaker performance on Vscore.
+Even without tuning, \mname outperforms E-Score in 5 out of 6 backbone models, with an average improvement of 4.5\%.
+In the few cases where it underperforms, the performance gap is within 3\%.
+Moreover, it consistently outperforms V-Score. \paragraph{The Robustness of LAGER.} The average E-Score performance of models like Qwen-2.5-14B-Instruct, LLAMA-3.3-70B-Instruct, and Mistral-7B-Instruct-v0.3 is sometimes lower than VScore.
+Specifically, the average E-score performance of LLAMA-3.3-70B-instruct across all benchmarks is 2.4 points lower than Vscore.
+In contrast, \mname with tuning achieves almost the best performance across all settings and benchmarks, consistently outperforms Vscore. \mname can closely match human score distribution and incorporate more fine-grained information.
+More details are discussed in Section~\ref{sec:analysis}.
+Therefore, we primarily recommend the \mname with tuning approach and conduct subsequent analyses based on it.
+The performance gains of LAGER stem not from large-scale fine-tuning, but from a more efficient and structured utilization of the model's internal representations. \paragraph{Reasoning Is Not Always Better.} The richness of information aggregation increases gradually from Vscore, E-Score to \mname(with tuning).
+Figure~\ref{fig:direct_vs_reasoning} shows that reasoning leads to an improvement in Vscore performance, a divergence in E-Score performance (with half of the models improving and the other half declining), and consistently weaker results for \mname (with tuning) under the reasoning setting compared to direct.
+We speculate that this phenomenon may be due to reasoning potentially causing the model to become overconfident \citep{yang2024trustllmsmitigateoverconfidence,wagner2024blackboxuncertaintyquantificationmethod}, which in turn leads to inaccurate evaluation scores.
+This is also consistent with the findings of previous work~\citep{ge-etal-2025-backdoors,guo2024activedormantattentionheadsmechanistically,li2024measuring}: As the reasoning steps progress, the model's focus on the original input and the text to be evaluated gradually diminishes, shifting more toward its self-generated reasoning trajectory.